Cookie policy

 First-party cookies are set by us when you visit our website.
 They usually are strictly necessary cookies or analytics cookies that help us understand how our website is used through tools like Google Analytics.

-Some first party cookies that we set include:
+Some examples of first party cookies that we set include:

 Third party cookies

 Third-party cookies are set by other online services.
 This may include advertising partners and social media providers, or third-party platforms that we use to enter events or to provide additional information.
-Most of the processing is conducted by these third parties, however we will only set these cookies with your consent and after offering you information about them.
+Most of the processing is conducted by these third parties, and we will generally ask your consent to set them, unless they are for essential, functional or analytics and of low risk.

 Session cookies